 Exetel use PPPoE for IPv4, for NBN and ADSL products.
 For IPv6 they use DHCPv6 "over" that PPPoE connection.
-They only delegate a single /64 for your LAN, the WAN address is simply the link local address and it is not internet routable.
+They delegate a single /60 for your LAN (which you can split up), the WAN address is simply the link local address and it is not internet routable.

 Notice Regarding Phone Services